 Here’s my situation – when I first started in photography, before I started earning money from it, the fact that I didn’t really understand a lot of the photography that was winning awards, or showing in galleries, was a big worry for me.

 Okay… I am gonna do it, I am going to bare my soul.
-I’ll be completely honest, even after five years as a professional photographer, some photography, mostly what would be described as “photographic art”, still baffles me.
+I’ll be completely honest, even after ten years as a professional photographer, some photography, mostly what would be described as “photographic art”, still baffles me.

 But that is normal isn’t it?
 Not all forms of art, or styles of art have to be to everyone’s taste, surely?

 The big thing that worried me in those early years was – can I be a professional photographer if I find a good proportion of what is hailed as great photography a little… unfathomable?!

 And the answer, fortunately for all of us, is no. No, you don’t have to fully understand, appreciate, and spend your time trying to emulate great photographic art.